 A continuation of XRT 152.
 This course is designed to involve students in supervised direct delivery of diagnostic radiographic services at an assigned clinical education center.
 A structured clinical learning plan enables the student to gain experience in standard routine procedures and gradually move through mastery learning toward competent clinical attitudes and skills development.
 Additional laboratory focus is on mammography including competency testing.
-Forty clinical hours each week for seven weeks of summer session.

 Prerequisites: XRT 122 and XRT 152 with a grade of C or better, and PHY 141.

 1. Competently perform a minimum of fifteen radiographic procedures on patients in the clinical setting under the direct supervision of a licensed radiographer.

 2. Apply general radiation safety and protection practices associated with radiographic procedures.